 Pool is a 1980 graduate of the University of Nebraska where he played freshman football (1977).
 He joined the Huskers' SID department as a student assistant and was named Publications Coordinator/Sports Information Assistant upon graduation.

 During his time at Nebraska, he was part of publicity efforts that garnered a Heisman Trophy, three Outland, two Rotary Lombardi Award winners and 10 consensus All-America selections in football.
 He also headed up publicity efforts for the Huskers' gymnastics and swimming programs, and served as media coordinator for three NCAA men's gymnastics and one NCAA women's swimming and diving championship.

 In 1984, he was selected to join the media staff for the Olympic Games in Los Angeles and also has worked on media staffs for the 1989 NBA All Star Game at the Houston Astrodome, three Major League Baseball All Star Games (1986, 1991, 1992), one World Series (1995) and was part of the statistical crew for Super Bowl XXXVII at Reliant Stadium in Houston.

 He is a member of the Football Writers' Association of American and the College Sports Information Directors of America (CoSIDA.
 He is a past president of Pearland Little League and has served on the Advisory Council of the Rotary Lombardi Award.

-Pool and wife Laura reside in Pearland with their four children, Kevin (25, who received his degree from Rice in 2011 and is currently coaching football at Ft.
-Bend Austin HS), Cameron (21, who is serving his country as a Lance Corporal in the Marines) Kelli (20, who attends Lamar University where she is a student athletic trainer) and Courtney (16, who is entering her junior year at Pearland HS).
+Pool and wife Laura reside in Pearland.
+They have four children: Kevin (26, who received his degree from Rice in 2011 while also lettering in football, currently coaches football and teaches at Ft.
+Bend Austin HS), Cameron (22, who is serving his country as a Corporal in the Marines) Kelli (21, who attends Lamar University where she is a student athletic trainer) and Courtney (17, who is completing her junior year at Pearland HS).